HEROEngineer/healthcheck/README.md

 ## Receiving Emails

-Healthchecks comes with a `smtpd` management command, which starts up a SMTP listener service.
+HEROEngineer comes with a `smtpd` management command, which starts up a SMTP listener service.
 With the command running, you can ping your checks by sending email messages to `your-uuid-here@my-monitoring-project.com` email addresses.